-The DMC-31000 is an option that allows for the controller to accept sinusoidal encoder signals in addition to standard, differential quadrature encoder signals.
-The DMC-31000 option can provide interpolation for a single 1 $V{pk-pk}$ differential sinusoidal encoder resulting in a higher position resolution.
+The ICM-42100 (-I100) option resides inside the DMC-40x0 enclosure and accepts sinusoidal encoder signals in addition to standard, differential quadrature encoder signals.
+The -I100 board can provide interpolation for up to four 1 $V{pk-pk}$ differential sinusoidal encoders resulting in a higher position resolution.
 The AF command is used to select the degree of interpolation, see AF in the command reference for more details.